 The Mendenhall Glacier is the most popular place to visit in Juneau.
 Despite the crowds, you won’t want to skip it.
 If you’re not planning to hike, boat, or fly in a small plane during your visit, this may be the closest you will be able to get to the face of a glacier.

 Besides supplying the most quintessentially Alaskan photography opportunity, you’ll also find hiking trails, wildlife viewing, and souvenir shopping available.
 The available outdoor activities accommodate all levels of traveler.

 During the late summer and early fall the viewing platforms off the parking area provide a safe, yet close, place to observe black bears feeding on spawning salmon.
 For those interested in a short walk, the Trail of Time will take you through the forest from the parking lot to the visitor center.
 The three-mile East Glacier Loop trail is available for the more active travelers.

-Both hiking trails will end at the Visitor Center.
+Both hiking trails along the shore will end at the Visitor Center.
 Inside you’ll find a small shop full of locally made goods, a short video, and displays about natural rebound after a glacier leaves and some of the wildlife you may see during your visit.
 The Forest Service Rangers are also happy to answer any questions you might have.